znamlab/flexiznam/README.md

 ## Password management

 To simplify the interaction with MCSM and flexilims, you can store a copy of you passwords in `~/.flexiznam/secret_password.yml`.
-You can edit the file manualy or use the CLI:
+This file can be created and edited manualy.
+It needs to be a yml file formatted like the template in `flexiznam.config`.
+Alternatively on can use the CLI:

 `flexiznam add-password --app mcms --username myname --password uniquepassword`